High Spy: Topography

 The fell reaches a height of 653 m and is defended by crags to the east and west as it falls away steeply to the valleys.
 It is a distinctive fell that has 148 m of topographic prominence from the higher adjoining fell of Dale Head and so misses being a Marilyn by only two metres.
 Geologically the fell is made up of Borrowdale Volcanics.
 The meaning of the fell's name is obscure but may mean a “lookout post”, referring to some lost fort in the area.
 In the past it has been known as Scawdel Fell and Lobstone Band and these names are still used on maps to label other parts of the fell.

 The summit has an impressive cairn which has been known to be vandalised on occasions but always seems to gets rebuilt by other walkers.
 The top of the fell is relatively flat for a distance of about 2.5 km in a north-to-south direction and the impressive Eel Crags fall away vertically on the Newlands side of the fell, these crags are popular with rock climbers with the quality of the rock being very good.
-High Spy North Top stands almost a kilometre north of the main top it has a height of 634 m and is also classed as a Nuttall, it gives a fine view of Derwent Water.
+High Spy North Top stands almost a kilometre north of the main top; it has a height of 634 m and is also classed as a Nuttall, with a fine view of Derwent Water.
 600 m north of the main summit is a small unnamed tarn.